 Are you onboarding a new bookkeeping client to your accounting firm?
-When it comes to business development, the client onboarding process is a process that you need to be getting right.
+When it comes to business development, onboarding clients is a process that you need to be getting right.
 If you don’t know why, here are 3 reasons why a solid process helps grow your firm.

 1. The first 90 days set the scene for your relationship moving forward